 --header 'Cookie: __profilin=p%3Dt'

-A bit more complicated, but you're basically accessing an external resource (hosted in the web) using Curl via your own Terminal (all of this without the necessity of a web browser)
+A bit more complicated, but you’re basically accessing to an external resource (hosted in the web) using curl via your own terminal (all of this without the necessity of a web browser)

 In the last blog post called What is a Text Editor for Coding?
-We learned about executing a file (with an extension .rb) that contains ruby code from the Terminal.
-The steps were quite simple.
+We learned about the execution of a file (with an extension .rb) that contains ruby code from the terminal.
+The steps were quite simple

 Step #1- Using the Terminal